 A History of Innovation

 - 1955: Dr. Forrest M. Bird releases the Bird Mark 7 Respirator.
 “The Bird” was the first commercially available and cost effective HFP Ventilator.
 It revolutionized the world of respiratory care and saved the lives of countless people.

 - 1965: First factory assembly line rolls out a medical respirator for home health care, Dr. Bird’s Mark III.

-- 1971: Dr. Forrest M. Bird introduces first infant ventilator, The BABYbird, which lowered premium infant mortality from 70% to 10%.
+- 1971: Dr. Forrest M. Bird introduces first infant ventilator, The BABYbird, which lowered infant mortality from 70% to 10%.

 - 1978: Dr. Forrest M. Bird sells his namesake company to 3M, who takes it public.

 - 1983: The Phasitron® is invented by Dr. Bird which produces the Pulsatile Flow and makes Flow Ventilation® possible.
 Dr. Bird establishes Percussionaire, a privately owned family business in Sagle, ID.